SocketCluster/socketcluster/socketcluster-protocol.md

 }
 ```

-Depending on success of authentication process, the Authentication event response may include different information.
+Depending on success of authentication process, Authentication event response may include different information.
 If `authToken` is valid and not expired, a SocketCluster client will receive successful Authentication event response, which means socket connection is now authenticated.
 If `cid` was specified in Authentication event, Authentication event response will also include matching `rid`.